Continuing Education Requirements for Code Enforcement Officers

 On this page:

-For a registered code enforcement officer to renew, the officer must complete a total of 12 hours continuing education with at least one hour in legal or legislative issues.
+A code enforcement officer must complete a total of 12 hours continuing education within the 24 months preceding renewal of a registration, with at least one hour in legal or legislative issues.

 Continuing education activities will be accepted for continuing education credit if the continuing education is provided by one of the following providers: